LithMage/smartcash-bootstrap-script-win10/README.md

 # smartcash-win10-scripts
 Various Smartcash PowerShell scripts for Windows 10

-This script will automatically locate SmartCash folder (if needed create it) in AppData, delete existing blocks and chainstate folders, download txindex bootstrap and finally create smartcash.conf file with required settings.

 ## `deleteSCDB.ps1`
 Deletes smartcash database thus forcing wallet to resync from 0.
 To run: